MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/not-finding-start-menu-visual-studio.md

 # Can't find Visual Studio 2015 icon on the Start menu

-This article helps you resolve an issue that causes the Microsoft Visual Studio icon not to be displayed on the Start menu.
+This article helps you resolve the issue where Microsoft Visual Studio icon is not visible on the Start menu.

 _Applies to:_&nbsp;Visual Studio 2015